Medroxyprogesterone (Oral), Provera

 Loss of bone mineral density (injection [contraceptive, endometriosis formulations]):

 Women who use medroxyprogesterone may lose significant bone mineral density.
 Bone loss is greater with increasing duration of use and may not be completely reversible.
-It is unknown if use of medroxyprogesterone during adolescence or early adulthood, a critical period of bone accretion, will reduce peak bone mass and increase the risk for osteoporotic fracture in later life.
+It is unknown if the use of medroxyprogesterone during adolescence or early adulthood, a critical period of bone accretion, will reduce peak bone mass and increase the risk for osteoporotic fracture in later life.

 Risk vs benefits (tablet):